KotaShamitha/Copy-of-Satellite-Imagery/README.md

 available databases.
 This chapter will give an impetus towards further research in this field and will provide a baseline to research in the field of satellite image processing.

+Image segmentation can be accomplished in a number of ways.
+Each approach is affected differently by various factors.
+The following section reviews about some of the techniques and approaches used for image segmentation.
+Based on the approach, image segmentation can be classified into the following categories:
+- Region Based
+- Edge Based
+- Threshold Based